List of higher education associations and organizations in Canada: Colleges and Institutes Canada (CICan)

 Colleges and Institutes Canada (formerly the Association of Canadian Community Colleges) is a national organization that was created in 1972 composed of voluntary members who provide representation in Canada as well as abroad to government, business and industry.
 It also facilitates networking and participation in programs for board members, staff and students of institutions of higher learning.

 Council of Ministers of Education, Canada (CMEC)

 The Council of Ministers of Education, Canada was founded in 1967 to provide leadership in education at the pan-Canadian and international levels and contributes to the fulfillment of the constitutional responsibility for education conferred on provinces and territories.
 Post-secondary education is an important element of CMEC's mandate to coordinate activities and projects that are of collective priority and interest to the provinces and territories.

 National Association of Career Colleges (NACC)

 Established in 1896, the National Association of Career Colleges is the oldest higher education association in Canada.
 It has approximately 500 member campuses from coast to coast.
-NACC's vision is to be the recognized and respected voice of career colleges across Canada.
-It acts as an umbrella organization for its affiliated provincial career college associations.
-NACC's purpose is to be the voice and enabler of opportunities for its members and benefits for their students.
+NACC acts as an umbrella organization for its affiliated provincial career college associations.